The history of soccer at a glance

 • 1991: First World Cup in women's soccer takes place in China

-1000 V. BC: Mesoamerican ball games
+1000 BC: Mesoamerican ball games

 3rd century BC: First forms of soccer in China “Tsu' Chu”

-The first forms of soccer can be found in Far Eastern China.
-Tsu' Chu is the first ever documented soccer-like game with fixed rules.
-The ball game Tsu'Chu originated in the 3rd century BC and goes back to the discovery of a military manual from that time.
-The ball game was practised in China as part of military training and was played in a correspondingly military, combat-oriented style.
+The first forms of soccer can be found in the Far East of China.
+Tsu’ Chu is the first ever documented soccer-like game with established rules.
+The ball game Tsu’ Chu originated in the 3rd century BC and is based on the discovery of a military manual from that time.
+The game was practiced in China as part of military training and was played in a correspondingly military and combat-oriented manner.

 7th century AD: The Japanese ball game “Kemari”

-A ball sport similar to soccer was also known in Japan: Kemari.
-The aim was to keep the ball above the ground for as long as possible using skill and body control.
-The players are arranged in a circle and wear expansive and elegant silk robes.
-Kemari has a instead of the combat-emphasized ball conquest of Chinese Tsu'Chu.
-Kemari was mainly practiced by the Chinese nobility and samurai.
+In Japan, too, a soccer-like ball game was known: Kemari.
+The goal was to keep the ball in the air for as long as possible through skill and body control.
+The players stood in a circle and wore flowing, elegant silk garments.
+Unlike the combat-oriented ball control in the Chinese Tsu’ Chu, Kemari had a ritual and religious component.
+Kemari was mainly practiced by the Chinese nobility and the samurai.
 Today, it is still performed on festive days in January and July.

-12th century: Mob-, Folk- and Shrovetide Soccer - the origin of modern soccer
+12th century: Mob, Folk, and Shrovetide Soccer – the origin of modern soccer

 The emergence of modern soccer